 The same qualities of durability and resistance to heat were also thought to make asbestos especially suitable for materials in the workplace.
 However, the nature of the workplace means that asbestos fibers are more likely to be released into the air.
 Accordingly, workplace materials containing asbestos can pose more of a health risk than similar materials in the home.
 Common workplace items that may contain asbestos include:

 Because the adverse health consequences of asbestos exposure often take years or even decades to develop, it may be difficult to determine which workplace items caused a patient to develop asbestosis or mesothelioma.
 However, employees who have worked in the same workplace for a number of years will often develop similar symptoms, making it more likely that they came into contact with asbestos fibers in the course of their jobs.

 Certain older consumer goods or household items also contain asbestos.
 Found primarily in appliances, it also can show up in toys and even potting soil.
 Consumer goods that contain asbestos can include:

 Even though asbestos is generally no longer used in everyday consumer items manufactured in the United States, asbestos has been found in products that have been imported into the United States from abroad.
 Certain consumer advocacy groups regularly test such products for traces of asbestos, and often publish their findings if there is a potential health hazard associated with them.

 Even though it has been phased out of consumer products, asbestos can still be found in many older buildings and even in your own home.
 And while asbestos-related illnesses are rare, they often take many decades to develop and produce symptoms.
-If you have reason to believe you may have been exposed or have developed symptoms of asbestos-related illness, seek immediate medical care and contact a qualified local asbestos attorney for a free initial case assessment.
+If you have reason to believe you may have been exposed or have developed symptoms of asbestos-related illness, seek immediate medical care and contact a qualified local asbestos attorney.

 Contact a qualified product liability attorney to make sure your rights are protected.